-Now that it’s officially spring I am turning to the brighter, more vibrant dishes I prefer.
-This one is inspired by a visit to a very old tapas bar I stumbled upon amongst the sprawling tobacco fields that surround the architectural wonder that is the grand old city of Granada in the south.
-The heat that day was soaring and the aroma of tobacco leaves and the spicy earth was absolutely intoxicating.
-Lured by the prospect of a cold beer and a warm smile, I was greeted by Maria who unceremoniously placed a small plate of smokey white beans in front of me alongside a wooden bowl of rustic bread and gnarled lemons.
-This recipe is inspired by that and is an absolutely delightful dish served alongside a salad of crisp romaine leaves adoringly dressed with a zesty lemon vinaigrette.
-If you can’t get hold of Manchego, use finely grated cheddar instead.
+A few years ago I stumbled upon an crumbling bar nestling amongst the sprawling tobacco fields that surround that architectural wonder of Granada in the south of Spain.
+The heat that day was suffocating and the aroma of tobacco leaves and the spicy earth was heady, almost too much to bear.
+Lured by the prospect of a cold beer and the chance of some shade, I was greeted by the bar’s leathery skinned owner who quietly placed a small plate of smokey white beans in front of me alongside which he placed a wooden bowl of rustic bread and a basket gnarled lemons.
+This recipe is inspired by that lunch and is an absolutely delightful dish for these cooler months served alongside a salad of crisp romaine leaves dressed with a zesty lemon vinaigrette.
+Here, I’ve also paired it with a platter of spicy stuffed peppers.

 1 red onion, finely chopped

 400ml of passata

 x2 400g of cannellini beans, rinsed and drained (you can also use butter beans)